Exile (American band): Late 1990s–present: Reunion

 Following the failures of their solo careers, Pennington and Taylor sought to reform Exile.
 They played a few local shows with various musicians on keyboards, drums, and bass before establishing a lineup with Steve Richmond on drums, Ray Salyer on bass, and Jason Witt on keyboards.
 This lineup played a concert at Billy Bob's Texas in Fort Worth, Texas, in 2005, and that concert was issued as part of the venue's Live at Billy Bob's Texas series of live albums.
 Meanwhile, LeMaire had further success as a songwriter in the first decade of the 21st century, including Diamond Rio's "Beautiful Mess", Andy Griggs's "She Thinks She Needs Me", and Clay Walker's "Fall" (also covered by Kimberley Locke).
 He collaborated with Shane Minor and Clay Mills on all three.

 Exile member Sonny LeMaire co-wrote "Fall", a hit single for Clay Walker (pictured in 2008).

 In 2008, Pennington and Taylor rejoined Hargis, LeMaire, and Goetzman for a charity concert in Lexington to benefit one of their former managers, who had been seriously injured in a motorcycle accident.
 In doing so, they re-established the lineup of the band's early Epic releases.
 After this concert, the five members decided to begin performing officially as Exile once more.
 Following their reunion, the Kentucky General Assembly honored the band in 2009 for "extraordinary talent", which led to them performing for members of the state of Kentucky legislature.
 This lineup self-released an extended play titled People Get Ready in 2012.
 The project featured a rendition of Curtis Mayfield's "People Get Ready", as well as a re-recording of "Kiss You All Over" with a guest vocal from Trace Adkins.
 The same year, the Kentucky Music Hall of Fame inducted Exile along with Skeeter Davis and the Kentucky Headhunters.

 The band continued to record independently throughout the 2010s and 2020s.
 First was a Christmas album titled Wrapped Up in Your Arms for Christmas in 2017.
 In 2018, they released a new album titled Hits, consisting of re-recordings of their hit singles.
 This was followed a year later by The Garage Tapes, which included various demos from their early years.
 A second Christmas album, Joyful Noise, followed in 2021.
 Exile released A Million Miles Later via Clearwater Records in 2023.
 Pennington and LeMaire wrote most of the album except for a cover of Tennessee Ernie Ford's "Sixteen Tons".
 One track, "Down in Cold Water", features guest vocals from the Isaacs.
 "Rough Around the Edges" was released as a single from the album.
 Also in 2023, former member Billy Luxon released a memoir of the band's early years, titled Exiled: The Climax and Surrender of Jimmy Stokley.

 On December 1, 2024, former member Bernie Faulkner died at age 77.
+Exile announced another new single, "Look Out, Heart", in May 2026.